Split Cycle: A New Condorcet Consistent Voting Method Independent of Clones and Immune to Spoilers: Conclusion

 \subsection{Acknowledgements}

-For helpful comments, we wish to thank Felix Brandt, Yifeng Ding, Mikayla Kelley, Chase Norman, Markus Schulze, Nicolaus Tideman, John~Weymark, students in the Fall 2019 seminar on Voting and Democracy at UC Berkeley, and students in the Spring 2020 seminar on Preference and Judgment Aggregation at the University of Maryland.
+For helpful comments, we wish to thank Felix Brandt, Yifeng Ding, Mikayla Kelley, John Moser, Chase Norman, Dominik Peters, Markus Schulze, Warren D. Smith, Nicolaus Tideman, John~Weymark, students in the Fall 2019 seminar on Voting and Democracy at UC Berkeley, students in the Spring 2020 seminar on Preference and Judgment Aggregation at the University of Maryland, the referees for \textit{Public Choice}, and the handling editor, Marek Kaminski.
 We are also grateful for feedback received from the audiences at presentations of this work in the Logic Seminar at Stanford University on November 20,~2019, the 2nd Games, Agents, and Incentives Workshop (GAIW@AAMAS 2020) on May 10, 2020, and the Online Social Choice and Welfare Seminar Series on February 2, 2021.